emqx/emqx-docs/en_US/durability/management.md

 - `THIS SITE`: ID of the site claimed by the local EMQX node.
 - `SITES`: List of all known sites, including EMQX node names and their statuses.
-- `SHARDS`: List of durable sessions shards and site IDs where their replicas are located.
+- `SHARDS`: List of durable storage shards and site IDs where their replicas are located.

 ### `emqx_ctl ds set_replicas <DS> <Site1> <Site2> ...`

-This command allows to set the list of sites containing replicas of the durable sessions in the cluster.
+This command allows to set the list of sites containing replicas of the durable storage in the cluster.
 Once executed, it creates a plan of operations that leads to fair allocation of the shards between the sites, and then continues to execute it in the background.

 ::: warning
-Updating the list of durable sessions replicas can be costly as it may involve copying large volumes of data between sites.
+Updating the list of durable storage replicas can be costly as it may involve copying large volumes of data between sites.
 :::

 Example: